fennel-ai/client/docs/pages/concepts/introduction.md

 `country` (of type string), and `signup_time` (of type datetime).
 For now, ignore the `field(...)` descriptors - they'd be explained soon.

-### Sources
+### Source
-How to get data into a dataset?
-It's possible to hydrate datasets from external data sources.
-First we define the external sources by providing the required
+Fennel datasets can be hydrated from external data sources.
+To do that, first we define the external sources by providing the required credentials:
-credentials:

 ```python
 from fennel.connectors import source, Postgres, Kafka